Sri Lanka rupee tad weaker on importer dlr demand

-COLOMBO, June 27 (Reuters) - The Sri Lankan rupee ended slightly weaker on Friday on importer dollar demand, while the central bank curbed the fall by moral suasion, dealers said.
+COLOMBO, June 27 (Reuters) - The Sri Lankan rupee traded slightly weaker on Friday as importer dollar demand offset inflows from remittances and exporter conversions, dealers said.

-“There was demand from importers.
-The central bank did not allow the rupee to be traded above 130.33 per dollar,” a currency dealer said, asking not to be named.
+“There is not much activity.
+But there was some importer dollar demand,” a currency dealer said, asking not to be named.

 Dealers expect the currency to trade in a range of 130.40 to 130.50 in the near future due to expected importer dollar demand, but then to gain due to inflows.